geuresti/Hack_The_Woodz_Backend/README.md

 Open http://127.0.0.1:8000/projectmanager/ in your web browser and you will see a list of endpoints to interact with

-## All the available endpoints for testing
+## All the available endpoints for testing:

 ### `projects/`
 View projects